Paa Joe: Biography

 Paa Joe was born in 1947 at Akwapim in the Eastern Region of Ghana.
 Joe began his career with a twelve-year apprenticeship as a coffin artist in the workshop of Kane Kwei (1924–1992) in Teshie.
 In 1976, Joe started his own business in Nungua.
-He trained many young artists like Daniel Mensah, Eric Kpakpo, or Kudjoe Affutu who have also become very successful coffin artists.
+He trained many young artists like Daniel Mensah, Eric Kpakpo, and Kudjoe Affutu who have also become very successful coffin artists.
 In 2008, Joe moved his workshop from Nungua to Pobiman (Greater Accra) where he worked with his son Jacob and several other collaborators.
 In 2013, Joe was invited for a six-week residency to Nottingham, Great Britain and he has taken part in many art residences.
-Now Paa Joe is retired and his son Jacob has taken over the business of his father.
+Now, Paa Joe is retired and his son Jacob has taken over the business of his father.

 Artwork

 A coffin by Paa Joe exhibited at the National Museum of Ethnology in Osaka, Japan.

 Figurative coffins

 While the pieces crafted by Joe are real coffins that the deceased are buried in, the process to obtain a figurative coffin is very different from the normal process one might go about to obtain a coffin for themselves or a loved one.
 Joe does not have a catalog of work from which a figurative coffin can be chosen, as might be done with a regular coffin.
 Each piece is a custom commission that has relevance to the deceased's life.
 Thus, Joe is not a craftsman of utilitarian products, rather he is an artist of custom, expressive pieces.
 Not all of Joe's coffins are used for burial or intended to express the quality of an individual life.

 Figurative coffins have great cultural significance in Ghana.
 While the practice of making Figurative coffins was debatably started by Joe's instructor, Kane Kwei, the concept has deep roots in Ga tradition.
 Figurative coffins have been around since the 1950s.
 However, figurative palanquins have a much deeper history in Ghana.

 Joe has crafted custom coffins for important Ghanaian cultural figures, such as the late Chief Nii Amartey Kwei II.